Why Document an Entire Excel Workbook

 You already know the story…. or do you…..?

 So the internal accountant produces a monthly pack for management, which contains financial information.
 These reports are fantastic.
-Detailed Sales reports show sales against budget, against prior year, as a 12 month rolling total.
-They are also further sliced against sales rep and regions.
+Detailed Sales reports show sales against budget, against the prior year, as a 12 month rolling total.
+They are also further sliced against sales reps and regions.
 Working capital reports highlight results against KPIs, and so on.
-Over time management has requested some changes here and there, but month on month, this pack is produced on time by the accountant.
-The management team see this reporting pack as critical to operations.
+Overtime management has requested some changes here and there, but month on month, this pack is produced on time by the accountant.
+The management team sees this reporting pack as critical to operations.
 So critical that they leave it in the hands of the accountant to, well let’s just say, get it done!

 And then the accountant leaves.